Caedilla/RUF/README.md

 RUF isn't as fully featured as some unit frames, but should also use less resources while playing than most unit frame addons too.

+## Planned Features
+* Copying settings from one unit to another (Started - already functioning for Text elements)
+* NickTag library support so your Nickname can sync to other addons that use it (Such as Details!)
+* Classification colouring colors (To colour units if they are Elite, Rare, Boss etc.)
+* Range Fading
+* Border / Frame highlighting for mouseover and dispellable debuffs (and generally more Border options)
+* Buff/Debuff whitelisting / blacklisting
+* More tags, and increased options for existing tags

 ## Classic Support
-**RUF** supports Classic as of r148-alpha, but requires my modified version of oUF to function.
-This is included with RUF here on Curseforge automatically.
+**RUF** supports Classic, but requires my modified version of oUF to function.
+This is included with RUF on Curseforge automatically.
 As such, you should ensure that you do not have oUF installed separately as it's own addon.
 (This doesn't matter for Live users, only Classic users)

 #### RealMobHealth
 **RUF** works with [RealMobHealth](https://www.curseforge.com/wow/addons/real-mob-health) in classic to try and estimate an enemy unit's actual health.
 If you want show actual health instead of only percentages for enemy units, all you need to do is download RealMobHealth.